Capital Improvement Program Committee

 A Capital Improvement Program (CIP) is a major public infrastructure and planning tool for municipalities.
 The CIP is a statement of the City"s policies and financial abilities to manage the physical development of the community.
 The development of a five-year CIP provides a systematic plan for providing infrastructure improvements within a prioritized framework.

 The proposed five-year CIP for the City of Gladstone sets the general schedule within which public improvements are proposed to be undertaken.
-The first year reflects the Capital Budget proposed for fiscal year 1999-2000.
+The first year reflects the Capital Budget proposed for the current fiscal year.
 The remaining four years represent a schedule and estimate of future capital needs that may be funded given projected revenue estimates.
 The CIP is reviewed and revised annually, and an additional year is added to maintain the full five year period for the program.
 A preliminary CIP is presented to the Capital Improvement Program Committee and the City Council as part of the annual budget process.
 A final CIP is presented to the City Council in May and is adopted concurrently with the annual operating budget.

 There are several benefits for developing and adopting a Capital Improvement Program.
 Not only does the CIP become a management tool for the City Council and City Staff, a CIP also provides valuable information to the Capital Improvement Committee, the Planning Commission, citizens, developers and businesses who are interested in the development of the community.
 The CIP document will assist in leveraging available resources through improved timing of projects, and coordinating City projects with those of other public or private entities.

 Despite the many benefits of capital improvement programming, it is important to highlight the fact that this is a fluid document and guide.
 Changes can occur for many reasons.
 Revenues can fluctuate as a result of changing economic conditions or shifts in public policy.
 Private economic decisions can also affect the timing, scale and location of capital projects.
-Finally, community objectives are difficult to set and may be altered during the budget process when priorities are often revised.
+Finally, community objectives are difficult to set and may be altered during the budget process when priorities are revised.

 In summary, a CIP should reflect community assets, community needs and community goals.
 A CIP should also provide guidelines for growth and development.
 The proposed CIP for the City of Gladstone takes these objectives into consideration and provides a comprehensive capital improvement picture based upon current financial projections.